-Of late, due to non-availability of my regular brand of night cream, I have been experimenting a lot.
-I’ve looked at other brands, all with natural ingredients, and even apricot and extra virgin coconut oil.
-That is when I got thinking, how do you zero in on a night cream that works for you?
-The one I was using regularly did give me results because I could see my skin look fresher than it did the night before.
-So I asked around and read up on it.
+Due to the unavailability of my regular brand of night cream at the store, I had to start experimenting.
+I looked at other brands, all with natural ingredients, and even apricot and extra virgin coconut oil.
+I wanted to find something that gave me the good results of my regular brand, which always made my skin look fresher than it did the night before.

 How to choose the right cream

 From women who use night creams regularly, I learnt these facts:

 - A night cream must be hypoallergenic, no matter what else goes into it.
 You want the night cream to nourish the skin, not cause additional problems.

 - It must include Vitamin E or Vitamin A and C. All these are known to have beneficial effects on the skin.
 Especially Vitamin C, a powerful antioxidant which helps to fight the damage caused by free radicals and boost collagen production.

 - It must include retinols and retinoids.
 They are derivatives of Vitamin A and are known to reduce fine lines and wrinkles with prolonged use.

 - It must include AHAs, essential oils such as apricot, olive or jojoba oils.
 These nourish the skin and provide it with nutrients that keep the skin supple and moist.